Flood-warning-services/flood-style-guide/GUIDE.md

 Use 'and' rather than &, unless it’s a department’s logo image or a company’s name as it appears on the Companies House register.

 **area**
-Use location unless referring to a 'flood warning area' or 'flood alert area'
+Use 'location' unless referring to a 'flood warning area' or 'flood alert area'

 **Atlantic**
 Capitalised